hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 #### July 26, 2015

 Built a starter inoculate with the lactobacillus package.
 I made it 2 full liters.
-After pitching the package, the erlenmeyer flask filled pretty much to the top, which was the goal as to avoid any oxygen between the wort and the bung.
-Placed an airlock and seeled it by wrapping around with cling wrap.
+After pitching the package, the Erlenmeyer flask filled pretty much to the top, which was the goal as to avoid any oxygen between the wort and the bung.
+Placed an airlock and sealed it by wrapping around with cling wrap.

 #### July 30, 2015

 Mashed in at 148F.
 Added calcium chloride and gypsum additions.
 Sparged and boiled for 15 minutes to help volatalize DMS from the pilsener malt.

-During the boil, I quickly cleaned up my platic cooler/mash tun to be used during wort souring to aid in maintaining an appropriate temperature.
+During the boil, I quickly cleaned up my plastic cooler/mash tun to be used during wort souring to aid in maintaining an appropriate temperature.

-Chilled wort using plate chiller straight into cooler, targetting 99-100F.
+Chilled wort using plate chiller straight into cooler, targeting 99-100F.
 It wasn't easy to get this temperature, but by controlling the flow of water it got it down.

-SG reading was 1.050.
+SG reading was 1.035.

 Pitched entire lactobacillus starter into wort.
 After pitching, temperature was 98F.